RoutingK-it/docs-website/rk-client/installation/from-repository.md

 has_children: false
 ---

-# **RoutingK.it - Client/Daemon installation from repository**
+# RoutingK.it - Client/Daemon installation from repository

-The easiest way to install the client/Daemon on your debian system.
+**The easiest way to install the client/Daemon on your debian system.**
-{: .fw-500 }

 ## Pre-required tools